Circle 3: The Praxis of Social Imaginaries. Cosmologies, Othering and Liminality

 The Praxis of Reading

-The praxis of reading will take two different forms.
-Artists, activists and researchers will be delving into medieval cosmology by reading a series of travelling accounts.
-We will critically engage with works of learned elite of medieval Europe, describing their encounters with the people and cultures at the borders of their ‘world’ through close reading and co-contextualization with counter-narratives and authoethnographies.
+The praxis of reading takes different forms.
+Artists, activists, and researchers will delve into medieval cosmology by reading a series of travel accounts.
+We will critically engage with works of the learned elite of medieval Europe, describing their encounters with the people and cultures at the borders of their ‘world’ through close reading and co-contextualization with counter-narratives and autoethnographies.
 Historians and theologians like Mary Louise Pratt, Geraldine Heng and Willie James Jennings have identified that these particular stories were at the core of what created and spread the racialised social imaginary that later became a racialised gaze of white Christian Europeans.
 Jennings further argues that this inverted, distorted vision of creation reduced theological anthropology to commodified bodies at the same time as it disrupted the relationship to land, place and creatureliness of Christian white westerners.[1]
 By following this formation in the texts spanning from the period of the 11th to the 16th century, we hope that the participants in the circle will gain deep insights into how questions of race[2] and relationship to creation are intertwined.

 The Praxis of Listening